Poorhouse: United States

-In the United States, poorhouses were most common during the 19th and early 20th centuries.
-They were often situated on the grounds of a poor farm on which able-bodied residents were required to work.
+Poor farms were based on the U.S. tradition of county governments (rather than cities, townships, or state or federal governments) providing social services for the needy within their borders.
+Following the 1854 veto of the Bill for the Benefit of the Indigent Insane by Franklin Pierce, the federal government did not participate in social welfare for over 70 years.
+In a poor-farm system, indigent people were often situated on the grounds of a farm in which able-bodied residents were required to work.
 A poorhouse could even be part of the same economic complex as a prison farm and other penal or charitable public institutions.
+Most were working farms that produced at least some of the produce, grain, and livestock they consumed.
+Residents were expected to provide labor to the extent that their health would allow, both in the fields and by providing housekeeping and care for other residents.
+Rules were strict and accommodations minimal.
 Poor farms were county- or town-run residences where paupers (mainly elderly and disabled people) were supported at public expense.
 They were generally under the direction of one or more elected or appointed "Superintendent[s] of the Poor."